 Apart, but together – now closer than ever.

-Dolce&Gabbana unveils a new project named DGFATTOINCASA – “Made at Home” – that explores the shared experience of lockdown that has united us all.
-In a time when our values have slowed, shifted and deepened DGFATTOINCASA reveals the power of craft and creativity to articulate love, closeness and care – all rooted in the homemade artisan DNA of Made in Italy.
+Dolce&Gabbana unveiled a project called DGFATTOINCASA – “Made at Home” – that explores the shared experience of lockdown that has united us all.
+In a time when our values have slowed, shifted and deepened, DGFATTOINCASA revealed the power of craft and creativity to articulate love, closeness and care – all rooted in the homemade artisan DNA of Made in Italy.

-The heart of our story is in the home, presented as an ancient Italian “casa bottega” – “workshop” – in which tradition dictated that the magic of Fatto a Mano (handmade craft) was intimately intertwined with the warmth of family life.
-Dolce&Gabbana artisans and friends of the house will hold a series of digital workshops in which they invite us into their homes to share their skills and expertise, and to pass on ideas and suggestions for projects for you and your loved ones to Fatto in Casa.
+The heart of our story is in the home, presented as an ancient Italian “casa bottega” or workshop, in which tradition dictated that the magic of Fatto a Mano was intimately intertwined with the warmth of family life.
+Dolce&Gabbana artisans and friends of the house held a series of digital workshops in which they invited us into their homes to share their skills and expertise, and to pass on ideas and suggestions for projects for you and your loved ones for your own Fatto in Casa.

-As well as sharing the connecting force of handmade craft in the Italian tradition, DGFATTOINCASA fund raising project supports Fondazione Humanitas Per La Ricerca and it’s an extension of Dolce&Gabbana’s ongoing AMORE FOR SCIENTIFIC RESEARCH project with Humanitas University.
-Founded in February with a significant financial contribution from the house, this project supports the vital research coordinated by Prof. Mantovani to clarify the responses of the human immune system to Covid-19.
+As well as sharing the connecting force of traditional Italian handmade craft, the concluded DGFATTOINCASA fundraising project supported Fondazione Humanitas Per La Ricerca and was an extension of Dolce&Gabbana’s ongoing AMORE FOR SCIENTIFIC RESEARCH project with Humanitas University.
+Founded in February with a significant financial contribution from the house, this project supported the vital research coordinated by Prof. Mantovani to clarify the responses of the human immune system to Covid-19.